 Well, not much has happened on the mouth guard market since the 1950's when the first mouth guards made of acrylic turned up.
 And believe it or not, the first athlete to wear a mouth guard was actually a player on the UCLA basketball team, Dick Perry, who, interestingly enough, modeled the mouth guard at a dentist convention in Southern California.
 The dentist that came up with the idea of using acrylic happened to be from Los Angeles - what a coincidence!

 Here at SISU we pride ourselves on having factual data and scientific research behind all our claims, substantiated by the team of world renowned scientists we have on board.
-In fact, our co-founder and inventor, Dr. Jan Akervall, wanted to give you some insight on this subject himself.
+In fact, our co-founder and inventor, Dr. Jan Akervall, wanted to give you some insight on the subject of mouth guards and concussions himself.
 So here is what he wrote.

-"Many of our athletes keep asking if SISU™ protects against concussions.
+"Many of our athletes keep asking if SISU protects against concussions.
 Being 30-50% stronger than conventional mouth guards you may think that the shock absorbing properties of the guard would stop the forces that transfer to the brain.
 Unfortunately, that’s not true.
-It’s not the case for SISU™ and it certainly is not true for any other mouth guard," Jan Akervall, MD, PhD.
+It’s not the case for SISU and it certainly is not true for any other mouth guard," Jan Akervall, MD, PhD.

 We see misleading advertisement about mouth guards and concussions every day; too many mouth guard manufacturers claim their products protect against traumatic brain injuries, or TBI.
 And it is not true!